 The new Monte Rosa hut, a project of the Swiss Federal Institute of Technology (ETH Zurich) that independently supplies its own energy and water needs received the Bronze award.
 Computer-aided design and computer-integrated manufacturing were used to create the glittering crystal shape of this iconic structure.

 A convincing demonstration of state of the art technology, the design is the result of a series of inter-disciplinary studios conducted by the Department of Architecture at the ETH Zurich and led by Andrea Deplazes.
 The project generates a high degree of public sensitization to issues of sustainability and energy efficiency in architecture.Media release – Showcasing sustainable buildings across Europe » lesen Sie mehr (German) » más información (Spanish) »

 Beside the Monte Rosa glacier in the Swiss Alps, the Autonomous alpine shelter, Monte Rosa hut has been built by a partnership led by ETH Zurich.
+The project of the Swiss Alpine Club, to mark the 150th anniversary of the ETH Zürich, was launched in 2003.
 In splendid isolation, the building operates under extreme climatic conditions, is fully self-sufficient, and demonstrates that sustainable construction is possible anywhere.Download project entry poster (PDF, 1.27 MB) »